 Because a significant portion of the Company's revenue is dependent on the receipt of royalties based on sales of medical devices incorporating PhotoLink coatings, the Company is also affected by competition within the markets for such devices.
 The Company believes that the intense competition within the medical device markets creates opportunities for the Company's coating technology as medical device manufacturers seek to differentiate their products through new enhancements or to remain competitive with enhancements offered by other manufacturers.
-Because the Company seeks to license its technology on a non-exclusive basis, the Company may further benefit from competition within the medical device markets by offering its PhotoLink technology to multiple competing manufacturers of a device.
+Because the Company seeks to license its technology on a non-exclusive basis, the Company may further benefit from competition within the medical device markets by offering its technology to multiple competing manufacturers of a device.
 However, competition in the medical device markets could also have an adverse effect on the Company.
 While the Company seeks to license its products to established manufacturers, in certain cases the Company's licensees may compete directly with larger, dominant manufacturers with extensive product lines and greater sales, marketing and distribution capabilities.
 The Company also is unable to control other factors that may impact commercialization of PhotoLink-coated devices, such as the marketing and sales efforts of its licensees or competitive pricing pressures within the particular device market.
 There can be no assurance that products coated with the PhotoLink technology will be successfully commercialized by the Company's licensees or that such licensees will otherwise be able to effectively compete.

 The primary competition for SurModics' stabilization products is its customers' internally developed formulations.
 The consolidation of the diagnostic industry increases the availability of internally developed stabilizers to the market.
-There are several direct competitors that have recently emerged, of which Pierce Medical Products, Inc. is the largest.
 The Company believes that quick market penetration is the best strategy for addressing these threats.
 As in the coating market, the Company also believes that once its stabilization products are accepted in an FDA-approved diagnostic test, the likelihood of change is reduced because of the cost and time required to qualify a new component.
 SurModics' marketing strategy for its stabilization products is to develop a strong market presence by offering superior product performance and technical service.